Vignesh-I-PV/V2.0-RLH-Design-Central/context.md

     change can no longer be decided while a plan is `In Alignment`; the Planner must Acknowledge & Freeze first.
 See "Accept/Reject now gated on Acknowledge & Freeze" above.
+- **2026-07-09** — Ops Feedback rebuilt around a real recompute engine (see "Ops Feedback recompute engine" above).
+Concretely:
+  - Needs-Change modal restructured: route-level is Vehicle Type only;
+    Route Code and Distance moved to DC-level.
+Route Code is now a dropdown (existing routes + **Split this route**, which auto-names `-A/B/C…` and requires a manual vehicle pick for the new route — never inherited from the source route).
+  - Added `NDC_COST_PER_KM` (hardcoded ACE/Bolero/407 rates + a flagged
+    capacity-scaled fallback for other types), `NDC_haversineKm()`, and `NDCApp.computeHypotheticalPlan()` — the one function Validate,
+    Simulate, and Finalise all read from now.
+  - `effectiveFbFor()` merges every reviewer's submitted + in-progress feedback for a plan; `effectiveFbForFinalise()` is the accepted-only variant used solely by Finalise.
+  - Validate (both personas) now runs the real engine and shows actual errors/warnings instead of a canned checklist; Simulate is gated on zero errors and shows real SC-level CPS/distance before-after instead of an RNG nudge.
+The per-route "CPS comparison" tables were simplified to a reference table (no fabricated per-route proposed CPS — see the engine section above for why).
+  - The >25% distance-variance warning surfaces to the Ops user at Validate and, if still unresolved at submission, to the Planner too (new banner above "Changes to review" in Ops Alignment · Planner).
+  - Finalise (`confirmFin()`) now actually reorders: it commits the accepted-changes-only hypothetical structure into `plan.rows`/ `plan.metrics` for real — the only point in the whole flow where the reordered structure is committed or shown.
+  - No live reordering during review, by design — Validate/Simulate compute against the hypothetical structure but keep rendering the original diff-overlay view; only Finalise's output actually changes.
+  - **Post-build QA pass (same day)** caught and fixed four real gaps before this went out for deployment sign-off — noted here since none of them showed up as a compile error, only as incorrect behavior:
+    - `confirmFin()` was recomputing route/vehicle/distance/cps but
+      leaving the plan-level `util` and `avgTat` metrics stale (carried over from before the reorder).
+Now recomputed as the average across the new `plan.rows`.
+    - `buildSeed()`'s demo "Needs Change" rows (both the general seeding loop and the two hand-scripted Ravi Kumar demo rows) were still writing feedback in the **old** shape (`fb.cells.touchpoint`, `fb.cells.roundTripDistance` — route-level).
+The new engine only reads `fb.cells.vehicleType` at route level and everything else from `fb.dcCells`, so this demo data was silently a no-op under the new model.
+Rewritten to seed touchpoint/distance under `dcCells`.
+    - The planner's route-card summary line (`mlTpChg`/`mlDistChg`, the amber "this changed" highlight) was still checking for the old route-level `cells.touchpoint`/`cells.roundTripDistance` keys, which can never be set anymore — so a real DC-level touch-point or distance change would show with no highlight.
+Now checks `dcCells` for any DC with a `tp`/`distance` override.
+    - Left-over dead entries in the planner's `FIELD` label lookup (`routeCode`, `roundTripDistance`, `touchpoint`) removed — they referenced keys that can no longer appear in `cells`.